The KPZ equation and the directed landscape: Proof of Theorem

 for all $x>0$ and $y_1,y_2$ in $\mathbb{R}$.
-From now one, we fix an event $\Omega_0$ such that for each element in $\Omega_0$, all assertions in Proposition~\ref{pro:cpl_Airy} and \eqref{equ:Airydiff} hold.
+From now on, we fix an event $\Omega_0$ with probability one such that for each element in $\Omega_0$, all assertions in Proposition~\ref{pro:cpl_Airy} and \eqref{equ:Airydiff} hold.
 Our goal is to prove that when this event $\Omega_0$ occurs,

 for all $x>0$ and $y_1,y_2$ in $\mathbb{R}$.

 Fix $x_-<x_0$ in $\mathbb{Q}^+$ and $y_1\leq y_2 $ in $\mathbb{Q}$.
 We want to show that

 Let $z_k=-2^{-1/2}k^{1/2}x_-^{-1/2}$.
 From \eqref{equ:AirysheetB}, we have